neidiom/blog/indexer.markdown

 categories: jekyll update
 ---

-These are posts that which still have wrong date stamp.
+These are posts that have wrong date stamp.
+I will update them ASAP.

 ````
 CSF: Install and Setup,1326971607